Code

 Course Overview

-Practitioners will learn to critically analyse the side effects of treatment, and considerations around complex treatment plans to deliver appropriate care to the child and young person and their family.
+This module will provide practitioners with the essential knowledge and skills to assess, plan, implement and evaluate all elements of care for the patient and family undergoing HSCT.
+Practitioners will deepen their understanding of the side effects of treatment, and considerations around complex treatment plans to deliver enhanced care to the child and their family.
 Ethical discussions and the impact on the young child through to adolescence will be considered throughout.
-This module will provide the learner with the essential knowledge and skills to assess, plan, implement and evaluate all elements of care for the patient and family undergoing HSCT.
 This module is delivered in collaboration with University College London Hospital’s teenage cancer unit and The Royal Marsden Hospital, combining the expertise of three primary treatment centres across London.

-Learners interested in completing a Postgraduate Certificate (PgCert) or Graduate Certificate (GradCert) in Paediatrics & Child Healthcare Practice in Oncology are advised to complete this module and the following modules:
+Candidates interested in completing a Postgraduate Certificate (PGCert) or Graduate Certificate (GradCert) in Paediatrics & Child Healthcare Practice in Oncology are advised to complete this module and three further optional modules, which may include the following:

-To be awarded the Graduate Certificate, learners must complete all 4 modules at Level 6.
-To be awarded the Postgraduate Certificate, learners must complete all 4 modules at Level 7.
+To be awarded the Graduate Certificate, candidates must complete four modules (or 60 credits) at Level 6.
+To be awarded the Postgraduate Certificate, candidates must complete four modules (or 60 credits) at Level 7.

 About your course